-7 common disagreements between parents & grandparents — and how to resolve them
+7 common disagreements between parents and grandparents — and how to resolve them

 Studies have shown that grandparents can positively impact their grandkids’ nutrition and mental health.
 While many parents acknowledge these benefits and aim to foster a loving bond between children and grandparents, it can still come with bumps in the road.
 If you feel like you struggle to see eye-to-eye with your parents when it comes to taking care of the kids, you’re not alone.

-“Often, one of the biggest challenges of [being a parent] has to do with navigating the relationships and expectations of grandparents,” says Alisa Ruby Bash, Psy.D., LMFT, of Malibu, California.
+“Often, one of the biggest challenges of [being a parent] has to do with navigating the relationships and expectations of grandparents,” says Alisa Ruby Bash, licensed marriage and family therapist of Malibu, California.
 “Therapists’ offices are filled with new parents who are often quite disgruntled if these expectations are not managed properly from the onset.”

 Trouble between generations can also crop up a year or more down the road.
 Below, parents share the ongoing conflicts they’ve encountered with their parents and in-laws, and experts weigh in on the best way to work through them.